Where is Love First Being Used?

 Love First was introduced in 2016 by Colette Potts, Director of Children’s Ministries at Saint Barnabas Episcopal Church in Falmouth, Massachusetts.
-As the children’s program at Saint Barnabas continues to grow, Love First continues to develop, not only for Saint Barnabas, but for other interested parishes across the nation.
-In the fall of 2018, five churches across the nation (Christ Church, Swansea, Massachusetts; Church of the Epiphany, East Providence, Rhode Island; Christ Church, Plymouth, Massachusetts; Grace St. Paul’s, Tucson, Arizona; St. Luke’s, Fall River, MA) began using the Love First curriculum designed and developed by Potts.
+As the children’s program at Saint Barnabas continued to grow, Love First attracted a lot of attention, not just from its own parishioners, but from other interested parishes across the nation.
+In the fall of 2018, five churches (Christ Church, Swansea, Massachusetts; Church of the Epiphany, East Providence, Rhode Island; Christ Church, Plymouth, Massachusetts; Grace St. Paul’s, Tucson, Arizona; St. Luke’s, Fall River, MA) began using the Love First curriculum designed and developed by Potts.
 The result?
 Love First is replicable, just like love is, even if it looks and feels different in every parish.
 Just like we thought: where love is sown, love can grow.

 Have you read the book and started implementing parts of Love First principles in your parish?
 Let us know by using the hashtag #lovefirstproject.

 Can I purchase your curriculum?